-In this paper a Monte-Carlo-based methodology to derive and evaluate rainfall landslide-triggering thresholds is proposed, which makes use of an existing body of stochastic and physically-based models.
-The approach combines research findings in the fields of rainfall and landslide hydrological

-- 110 modeling to provide an output that is easily implementable in a early warning system, i.e. a landslide triggering threshold, based on rainfall monitoring, of the same type that is commonly derived by direct empirical analysis of observed rainfall and landslide data.
+In this paper, a Monte Carlo-based methodology to derive and evaluate rainfall landslide-triggering thresholds is proposed, which makes use of an existing body of stochastic and physically based models.
+The approach combines research findings in the fields of rainfall and landslide hydrological modeling to provide an output that can be easily implemented in a early warning system, i.e., a landslidetriggering threshold, based on rainfall monitoring, of the same type that is commonly derived by direct empirical analysis of observed rainfall and landslide data.
 In particular, from the Monte Carlo simulations synthetic rainfall series are generated by a stochastic model and corresponding triggering/non-triggering conditions are identified by an hydrological and slope stability model.
-The - 115 generated dataset is then analysed to derive and evaluate ID thresholds that take into account the variability of both rainfall intensity within events and initial conditions determined by past rainfall, as well as triggering/non-triggering events to measure uncertainty by Receiver Operating Characteristics (ROC) analysis.
-Furthermore, the derived stochastic-input physically-based thresholds are compared with the constant intensity physically-based thresholds, which result from the simplistic - 120 assumption mentioned above (uniform hyetographs and prefixed initial conditions) in order to assess the effect on landslide triggering of rain intensity variability during events and variable initial conditions, computed as dependent by past rainfall time-history.
-This analysis is related to the one by D'Odorico et al. (2005), in which the effect of rain intensity variability within events is studied by considering beta-shaped hyetographs inputs to the model of Iverson (2000) for derivation - 125 of hillslope response.
+The generated data set is then analyzed to derive and evaluate I-D thresholds that take into account the variability of both rainfall intensity within events and initial conditions determined by past rainfall, as well as triggering/non-triggering events to measure uncertainty by ROC analysis.
+Furthermore, the derived stochasticinput physically based thresholds are compared with the constant-intensity physically based thresholds, which result from the simplistic assumption mentioned above (uniform hyetographs and prefixed initial conditions) in order to assess the effect on landslide triggering of rain intensity variability during events and variable initial conditions, computed as dependent by past rainfall time history.
+This analysis is related to the one by D'Odorico et al. (2005), in which the effect of rain intensity variability within events is studied by considering beta-shaped hyetographs inputs to the model of Iverson (2000) for derivation of hillslope response.
 Nevertheless, in their work, the variability of initial conditions as dependent from antecedent rainfall has not been considered because the steady-state asymptotic solution of Montgomery and Dietrich (1994) is utilized for computation of initial conditions.
-From their study they conclude that beta-shaped non-uniform hyetographs have a stronger destabilizing effect than uniform hyetographs of the same volume, since associated return period of $FS \leq 1$ resulted higher - 130 in this last case.
-In this study we instead use hyetographs generated by a Neyman-Scott Rectangular Pulses (NSRP) stochastic model (Neyman and Scott, 1958; Kavvas and Delleur, 1975; Cox and Isham, 1980; Rodriguez-Iturbe et al., 1987a) and account for variability of initial conditions using a water table recession model to derive the initial water table height from the response to rainfall events preceding the current one, based on a linear reservoir mass-conservation equation

-135 with similar assumptions adopted by Rosso et al. (2006).
-The transient response to rainfall events is computed by a model based on the TRIGRS program (Baum et al., 2008).
-An application of the proposed methodology is carried out to the highly landslide-prone area of the Peloritani Mountains, North-eastern Sicily, Italy.
-A sensitivity analysis on some of the most important control variables is carried out to analyse their effect on landslide triggering thresholds and the associated uncertainty.
+From their study they conclude that beta-shaped non-uniform hyetographs have a stronger destabilizing effect than uniform hyetographs of the same volume, since the associated return period of slope instability resulted higher in this last case.
+In this study we instead use hyetographs generated by a Neyman-Scott rectangular pulses (NSRP) stochastic model (Neyman and Scott, 1958; Kavvas and Delleur, 1975; Cox and Isham, 1980; Rodriguez-Iturbe et al., 1987a) and account for variability of initial conditions using a water table recession model to derive the initial water table height from the response to rainfall events preceding the current one, based on a linear reservoir mass-conservation equation with similar assumptions adopted by Rosso et al. (2006).
+The transient response to rainfall events is computed by a model based on the transient rainfall infiltration and grid-based regional slope-stability (TRIGRS) program (Baum et al., 2008).
+An application of the proposed methodology is carried out to the highly landslide-prone area of the Peloritani mountains, north-eastern Sicily, Italy.
+A sensitivity analysis on some of the most important control variables is carried out to analyze their effect on landslide-triggering thresholds and the associated uncertainty.

-140 2 Monte Carlo synthetic data generation
+2 Monte Carlo synthetic data generation

-The Monte Carlo simulation procedure for synthetic rainfall-landslide data generation consists of the following steps:
+The Monte Carlo simulation procedure for synthetic rainfall- landslide data generation consists of the following steps: